matthewjdenny/ContentStructure/README.md

     devtools::install_github("matthewjdenny/ContentStructure")

+I have  had success installing with R 3.2.0+ installed but if you do not have the latest version of R installed, it should work as long as you install the dependencies first with the following block of code:

+    install.packages( pkgs = c("BH","coda","RcppArmadillo","gridBase",
+    "gplots","ggplot2","slam","snowfall","vegan"), dependencies = TRUE)

 If all went well, check out the `?ContentStructure` help file to see a full working example with info on hos the data should look.
 Here is some example code that will run the model an generate output on a toy dataset of 121 emails between 20 department managers.

     # set working directory and load the library